 Many people question the wisdom and value of an all girls' school.
 But intuition,

-experience and now research indicate that girls and young women do better in every critical area when they are educated in a single gender school.
+experience and now research indicates that girls and young women do better in every critical area when they are educated in a single gender school.

 - In a Goodman Research Group study of 4,274 girls school alumnae, 83% perceived themselves to be better prepared for college than female counterparts from co-ed high schools, 93% agreed that girls' schools provide greater leadership opportunities than co-ed schools.